ViniciusVinna/dotfiles/README.md

 > - 🍺 `firefox`: Firefox: Mozilla's popular open-source web browser known for its speed, lightness, and add-on community.
 > - 🍺 `firefox-developer-edition`: Firefox Developer Edition: Offers the latest features and tools you need to build for the open web; includes experimental features such as the Multi-line Console Editor and WebSocket Inspector.
 > - 🍺 `google-chrome`: Google Chrome: Google's web browser, known for its speed and simplicity.
+> - 🍺 `arc`: A web browser that allows you to organize your tabs into workspaces.
+> - 🍺 `sigmaOS`: A web browser that allows you to organize your tabs into workspaces, which you can switch between easily.

 </details>

 <details>